Job ID: 10126

 Texas Tech University Health Sciences Center El Paso

-A unique opportunity to transform the region’s highly specialized pediatric infrastructure as Chair of the Department of Pediatrics for the Paul L. Foster School of Medicine (PLFSOM) at Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso).
-The Chair will serve as the academic and clinical leader of the Department of Pediatrics with direct reporting to the Dean of the Paul L. Foster School of Medicine, located near the Rocky Mountains in one of the safest, fastest growing, and best places to live in the United States with a unique patient population.
+A unique opportunity to transform the region’s highly specialized pediatric infrastructure as Chair of the Department of Pediatrics for the Foster School of Medicine (FSOM) at Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso).
+The Chair will serve as the academic and clinical leader of the Department and report directly to the Dean of the Foster School of Medicine.
+Located in El Paso, one of the safest, fastest growing cities in the United States, TTUHSC El Paso serves a unique patient population.

 Key Leadership Agenda